-Despite the English connotation with marriage, the name ‘Wedding’ in German has nothing to do with the subject.
-Instead, this locality in Berlin was named after the 12th century nobleman Rudolf de Weddinghe, and is the only district to be formally pronounced with a definite article, Der Wedding.
+Despite the English connotation, the name ‘Wedding’ in German has nothing to do with the subject of marriage.
+Instead, this locality in Berlin was named after the 12th century nobleman Rudolf de Weddinghe.

 The Wedding S-Bahn station first opened on May 1, 1872 as part of the Berlin Ringbahn – a circular line traversing many of the central districts of the city.
-In 1961 the construction of the Berlin Wall that divided the city disrupted the service and rendered the station out of use when the number of passenger could no longer justify the need of the station.
+The construction of the Berlin Wall would eventually divide the city and render the station out of use.

-After the demolition of the Berlin Wall in 1991, many disused S-Bahn routes were gradually reinstated based on their necessity.
+After demolition of the Berlin Wall in 1991, many disused S-Bahn routes were gradually reinstated.
 Wedding was the last station on the line to be reopened on June 16, 2002.
-Today this dat is fondly nicknamed Wedding-Day, a pun based on the clash of meanings of the word ‘wedding’ in English and German.
+Today this day is fondly nicknamed Wedding Day, a pun based on the clash of meanings of the word ‘wedding’ in English and German.